Design Principles Guide by Andi Gugu

 Delivery & handoff

 Design is not a single thing.
-It's an ongoing process of learning, exploring, and refining.
+It's an ongoing process of learning, exploring, and refining, with no true finish line.

 Chapter 9 - Design Principles